-FAIR HOUSING ACTIONS FAIR HOUSING ISSUES/IMPEDIMENTS RESPONSIBLE PARTY METRICS AND MILESTONES HOUSING AUTHORITY OF THE CITY OF AUSTIN (HACA) ACTIONS CITY OF AUSTIN ACTION ITEMS 10 The City's efforts to institute cross-departmental planning will include a focus on improvement of infrastructure and housing development in areas of minority/low-income concentration and integration of housing for different incomes in these areas.
-The City's historical lack of enforcement of city codes governing the maintenance of housing stock in different neighborhoods disproportionately impacts protected classes, influences housing preferences and restricts access to opportunities.
+FAIR HOUSING ACTIONS FAIR HOUSING ISSUES/IMPEDIMENTS RESPONSIBLE METRICS AND MILESTONES HOUSING AUTHORITY OF THE CITY OF AUSTIN (HACA) PARTY ACTIONS CITY OF AUSTIN ACTION ITEMS 10 The city's efforts to institute cross-departmental planning will include a focus on improvement of intrastructura will buoing development in areas of minorityhow-income concentration and integration of housing for different incomes in these areas.
+The city's historical lack of enforcement of city codes governing the maintenance of housing stock in different neighborhoods disproportionately impacts protected classes, influences housing preferences and restricts access to opportunities.
 City of Austin To be determined; may be integrated into regional work plan.
-Not applicable 11 Collaborate with partners and disseminate data to develop an online list and map of units created through city incentives and developer agreement programs to increase information available to members of protected classes.
-Information on housing choice is not widely available in languages other than English and/or in accessible formats.
-No information is available to people who are members of protected classes about possibilities to live in housing that was created in higher opportunity areas through city incentive and developer agreement programs.
+Not applicable 11 and developer agreement programs to increase information available to members of protected classes.
+Information on housing abole link of wellsh available in languages other than English and/or in accessible tormats.
+No information is available to people who are members of protected classes about possibilities to live in housing that was created in higher opportunity areas created in higher opportunity areas created in programs.
 City of Austin To be determined.
-HACA and AAHC properties are required to develop individualized marketing plans to market to protected classes and to those populations that are least likely to apoly to each property, thus working to decrease segregation in housing.
-This includes marketing to protected classes about our housing vacancies in higher opportunity areas.
-HACA is working with stakeholders to procde a search app that includes a full inventory of aimost 3,000 affordable housing properties.
-This app will be launched at the end of 2019 which enables users to search for landords that take Section 8 vouchers as well as identifying areas of higher opportunity.
-12 Improve connections between low income populations and employment opportunities Disparities in access to opportunity (access to healthy food, quality schools, transit, sidewalks, safe neighborhoods) that affect.
-African Americans, persons of Hisparic descent, Native Americans, persons with disabilities, large families and families with children.
-Disproportionate housing needs in general.
-City of Austin Staff will bring this barrier and its impacts to the attention of the City of Austin representatives on the Capital Metro board of directors.
-HACA is initiative, Bringing Health Home, is piloting at one of our properties to bring health and wellness education to those residents.
-Also, HACA maintains a Workforce Development team as well as working with community partners to provide tools to residents, helping them to work their way to long-term self-sufficiency.
-HACA also is in the final year of a HUD-funded Jobs Plus program which has resulted in higher numbers of residents starting new employment as well as increasing the average income of those families by \$6,254 per year.
-HACA also offers other self-sufficiency programs that assists with education, job training, job readiness, financial management, and preparing for homeownership.
+HACA and AHPC properties are required to develop individualized marketing plans to market to protected classes and to those populations that are least likely to apply to each property, this working to decrease expression to housing.
+This induces marketing to protected classes about our housing.
+This induces marketing to protected classes about our housing vacancies in higher opportunity areas.
+HACA is working with staketoiders to proced a search app that includes a full investriop of anional 30.00 affortable housing properties.
+This app will be launched at the end of 2019 with a realise user to be and/or that takes Section 5 vouchers as well as identifying areas of higher opportunity.
+12 employment opportunities Dispartities in access to opportunity (access to healthy food, quality schools, transit, science), the school of the spartic Afticar A mericans, persons of Hispartic descent, Nather Americans, persons with disabilities, large families and families with children.
+Disproportionale housing needs in general.
+City of Austin Staff will bring his barrier and its impacts to the attention of the City of Austin representatives on the Capital Metro board of directors.
+HACA's initiative, Bringing Health Home, is piloting at one of our properties to bring health and wellness education to those readents.
+Also, HACA maintains a Wonforteo Development team as well as working with community pathress to provide bools to residents, heigning hem to work heri way to long-term self-aufticiency, HACA also is in the final year of a HUD-Anded JOS Paue program which has resulted in higher numbers of readents starting we employment as well as increasing the average income of those families by \$62,524 per year.
+HACA also offers other elefuldency oproxims that assists with educator, job training, job readness, financial management, and preparing for homeownership.